LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatic-messages-configuration-guide.md

 ### To customize an automatic message:

-1. Click on the **Campaigns tab**.
+1. Click on the **Campaign Builder**.
 The footnote is displayed at the bottom of the page.
 2. In the footnote, click **Automatic Messages**.
 The Automatic Messages list is displayed for both Live chat and Messaging; select Messaging.

 {:start="3"}